RodrigoUchoa001/chat-app/README.md

 - ✅✅ Messages
     - ✅✅ See if your friend saw your private message.
     - ✅✅ See who saw your message in the group.
-- Stories
+- ✅✅ Stories
-    - Post stories for friends.
+    - ✅✅ Post stories for friends.
-    - List the stories of your friends.
+    - ✅✅ List the stories of your friends.
+    - ✅✅ Like your friends stories.

 ## Screenshots
 *soon*